barryclark/jekyll-now/_posts/2015-10-30-tardigrades.md

 <img src="https://raw.githubusercontent.com/clairemcwhite/clairemcwhite.github.io/master/images/closeup.jpg" width="600"/>
 <br>*SEM:Bob Goldstein and Vicky Madden, http://tardigrades.bio.unc.edu/*

-Tardigrades(water bears) have become the unofficial lab pet, partially because UT won't let us have vertebrates, but mainly because of how awesome and wierd they are.
-This [New York Times article](http://www.nytimes.com/2015/09/08/science/the-tardigrade-water-bear.html?_r=0) is a great introduction to this eight-legged, funny-faced animal.
-Water bears fall phylogenetically somewhere between arthropods and nematodes, and spend most of their time hanging out on algae clumps and [ineffectively swimming](https://www.youtube.com/watch?v=xl-9bSv27WU) with their stubby little legs.
+Water bears (tardigrade) have become the unofficial lab pet, partially because UT won't let us have vertebrates, but mainly because of how awesome they are.
+This [New York Times article](http://www.nytimes.com/2015/09/08/science/the-tardigrade-water-bear.html?_r=0) is a great introduction to this eight-legged, funny-faced animal.  <br>Water bears fall phylogenetically somewhere between arthropods and nematodes, and spend most of their time hanging out on algae clumps and [ineffectively swimming](https://www.youtube.com/watch?v=xl-9bSv27WU) with their stubby little legs.
 While water bears are generally adorable, they are most notorious for their ability to survive complete dehydration, freezing, and the cold vacuum of space.
 In the break room one day, Ophelia and I realized that water bears kind of look like living gummy bears.
 Water bears.
 Gummy bears.
 We needed make water bear gummy bears!